-Depending on your delivery setting on your account, the documentation may deliver by mail or email.
-If your account has e-delivery setup, you will not be receiving 1099 by mail.
+Depending on the delivery setting on your account, the documentation may be delivered by mail or email.
+If your account has e-delivery setup, you will not be receiving the 1099 by mail.
 Once the tax document is available, you will receive an email notification on your account to download.

 You may not receive a 1099 Consolidated due to the following reasons:

 - Accounts with no realized gain/loss in current tax filing year.

 - Accumulated dividend(s) in the current tax filing year is less than $10.

 - Your account type is an international account.